Emotional value of the bytes you don't own

 While you’re still here, consider the fact that each and every photo you put on Instagram increases that account’s value, both for you and the company that owns the platform.
 That value might be wiped out in a matter of minutes.
 Your account might get hacked or you might be banned from the platform for no reason, with no recourse.

 My goal isn’t to tell anyone to not use these services.
 These are incredibly convenient and provide a lot of value, especially for people who aren’t technically educated.
-Two things I’d like to achieve is to make people understand the consequences of the asymmetrical contracts we sign with these companies and more effort put into allowing users to export their data and leave the platform.
-I don’t have much faith in the latter.
+I’d like to see more understanding, among the users, of the asymmetrical contracts we sign with these companies.
+Users should have the ability to export their data and leave a platform.
+Joining a new platform is always fast and simple, but it’s always worth checking how easy it is to leave, with your data intact.

 Nowadays, after I take a photo, I take a moment to think if it’s good enough to justify its existence or is it just making my emotional attachment, to something I barely own, bigger.